dmahugh/jpeg-segments/README.md

 - tagnames_exif23.json = tag names from the Exif 2.3 specification
 - output.txt = sample output of jpegsegments.py

 Here is the algorithm implemented by jpegsegments.py to identify the segments in a JPEG file:

 ![flowchart](flowchart.png)

-Sample output from jpegsegments.py for a folder of test images:
+I've assembled a folder of test files that contain variations on the order and type of segments in a JPEG image.
+Some of these are Copyright &copy; other people so I can't include the images in the repo, but here's an example of the output from jpegsegments.py for some of my test images:

 ![screenshot](output.png)